ypid/android-review/README.md

 # Android review

+**The solution put together here is deprecated.
+Use git range-diff.
+See https://grapheneos.org/faq#audit This was somehow missed when research was done how to diff rebases.**

 This repository represents an independent ongoing code review of Android Open Source Project (AOSP) or custom ROMs that are based on it. ypid sees this review effort as part of a community working on AOSP based